-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment July 10 • • • • Relaxed the guidance for spectators at concerts and other events to a maximum of 5,000 people from the previous 1,000, as long as the number of spectators is restricted to 50 percent of capacity July 31 • • • • [Okinawa prefecture] Announced state of emergency will be in place from August 1- 15, following a recent resurgence in new infection cases.
-August 5 • • • • [Aichi prefecture] Announced that state of emergency will be in place from August 6- 24 as infections in Nagoya and its vicinity surged.
-August 29 • Announced extension of a special measure under the government's employment adjustment subsidy plan by three months, until the end-December 2020. • • • September 8 • • • • Eased travel restrictions for long-term residents from Cambodia, Lao PDR, Malaysia, and Myanmar.
-September 16 • • • • Lifted early closure requirements for restaurants and karaoke parlors in 23 wards in Tokyo.
-September 18 • • • • Eased travel restrictions for short-term business people from Singapore without requiring a 14-day self-isolation period, if certain conditions are met.
-September 19 • • • • Relaxed limits on audience size for public events to 5,000 people, while keeping the 50 percent attendance cap.
-September 25 • • • • Agreed with Singapore and Brunei to reopen borders to newly arriving expatriates and other long-term residents from September 30 and October 8, respectively. • • • • •
+Containment Relaxed the guidance for spectators at concerts and other events to a maximum of 5,000 people from the previous 1,000, as long as the number of spectators is restricted to 50 percent of capacity [Okinawa prefecture] Announced state of emergency will be in place from August 1- 15, following a recent resurgence in new infection cases.
+[Aichi prefecture] Announced that state of emergency will be in place from August 6- 24 as infections in Nagoya and its vicinity surged. • Eased travel restrictions for long-term residents from Cambodia, Lao PDR, Malaysia, and Myanmar.
+Lifted early closure requirements for restaurants and karaoke parlors in 23 wards in Tokyo. • Eased travel restrictions for short-term business people from Singapore without requiring a 14-day self-isolation period, if certain conditions are met.
+Relaxed limits on audience size for public events to 5,000 people, while keeping the 50 percent attendance cap. • Agreed with Singapore and Brunei to reopen borders to newly arriving expatriates and other long-term residents from September 30 and October 8, respectively.
+Agreed with Korea to resume short- and long-term business travel from October 8, 2020 after suspension due to the COVID- 19 pandemic. • Lowered travel alerts for infectious diseases for Australia, Korea, Singapore, Thailand, Taiwan, China, New Zealand, Brunei and Vietnam from Level 3 to Level 2 on a scale of 1-4, but requesting that citizens avoid nonessential trips.